bravo-t/ToyTran/README.md

 `./trans circuit/lc.cir` produces a oscillation curve of an LC circuit.

-`./trans circuit/xtalk.cir` gives an example of the voltage curve of a capacitor with an aggressor toggling beside it.
+`./trans circuit/xtalk.cir` gives an example of the voltage curve of a capacitor with an aggressor toggling beside it, as well as the canvas-ed `.plot` command.

 `./trans circuit/network.cir` gives an example of simulation of a larger RC network.